GreenDragonBG/ToDoList/README.md

 - Add, edit, and delete tasks
 - Mark tasks as complete/incomplete
-- Tasks are saved in your browser (localStorage)
+- Tasks are saved in Supabase
 - Responsive, clean, and modern UI

 ## How to Use